|The links found on this

 Drag Racing in Hawai'i?

 bet!
-Three of the four major Hawaiian islands currently have drag strips.
+Two of the major Hawaiian islands currently have drag strips,

-Raceway Park is my "home track," and is one of the oldest continually
+Raceway Park, my "home track," and one of the oldest continually

 for his latest race photos.
 (O'ahu's Hawai'i Raceway Park